irudnyts/irudnyts.github.io/_posts/2017-09-13-Dortmund-real-estate-market-analysis-linear-regression-models.md

 # [1] 0.2410944 0.2222028
 ```

 The log-transformed model returns higher RMSE when compared to the initial reference model, and a bit better RMSRE.
-In general, log-transformed model is preffered one, since it never returns negative values, even though it has larger RMSE.
+In general, log-transformed model is preferred one, since it never returns negative values, even though it has larger RMSE.

 ## Cross-validation

-Finally, two models (reference and log-transformed) should be validated (tested on overfiting).
+Finally, two models (reference and log-transformed) should be validated (tested on overfitting).
 For this we use k-fold cross validation techniques:

 ```r
 property$simple_pred <- NULL